- Academic Credit Courses

 Your U of M Internet account provides access to all U of M network resources.
-We advise you to initiate your account and set your password right away.
-(Your internet ID (username) is a combination of letters and numbers that is the first part of your U of M e-mail address.)
+We advise you to initiate your account and set your password as soon as your learn your U of M ID Number.
+Your Internet ID (username) is a combination of letters and numbers that is the first part of your U of M e-mail address.

 - Go to www.umn.edu/initiate and follow the prompts.

 - Try it both with and without your social security number: even though you may have registered without it, your U of M records may include your social security number through some other contact with the U, and the data you enter to activate your internet account must match exactly what already exists in your record.

 - Keep track of your internet ID and password.

 For assistance with your Internet account, call Technology Help at 612-301-4357 or email email@example.com.
 You will need to provide security information.
 Additional information may be found online at www.it.umn.edu.

 College in the Schools prepared me for what college would be like.
 It challenged me and made me work harder.
 Passing the U of M courses I took through CIS and receiving credit for them made me feel confident about going to college.